Use custom for gifts, fit, or design-specific requests

 Use self-serve customization if you are comfortable beginning from a preset-ready base and mainly need to compare materials, finishes, and silhouette direction.

-Start with concierge if sizing is unusual, the timeline is important, the piece is a gift or engagement design, or the request may need feasibility review before you build.
+Start with concierge if sizing is unusual, the timeline is important, the piece is a gift, or the request may need feasibility review before you build.

 Custom should not feel like a black box.
 The page should communicate that pricing depends on the base, material, and complexity, and that concierge can scope edge cases.